Byron-at-APNIC/MailTo/README.md

 MailTo
 ======

-Ugly hack to replace recipients in Mail.app with new addresses
+Ugly hack to replace recipients in Mail.app with new addresses.

+Also interesting as a way to "be" an MVMailBundle without using a superclass replacement hack.